Hello! My name is Laura (she/her/hers) and I am the creative parent behind Barefoot Carrot.

-I have a severe gluten intolerance and one of my children has potentially life threatening allergies to dairy, egg (baked egg is tolerable), sesame, buckwheat, pecans, walnuts, hazelnuts, pine nuts, and macadamia nuts.
+I have a severe gluten intolerance and one of my children has potentially life threatening allergies to dairy, egg (baked egg is tolerable), sesame, buckwheat, and specific tree nuts.

 But I’ve created and adapted several go-to recipes that everyone in our family can enjoy.
 I have also found brands and products that work well for our unique situation.

 I recognize that your family likely has different dietary preferences and possible food allergies.
 However, I hope you will find some of the brand and product recommendations and recipes both helpful and delicious.

 Food sustains us, brings us together, and offers opportunities for creativity!

 As a blog and the parent behind the Barefoot Carrot name, I am committed to:

 - Whenever possible, partnering with companies working to promote a more socially and environmentally just world

 - Highlighting and celebrating diverse voices and experiences

 - Researching, reading, reflecting, learning, unlearning, and taking action in my own family and beyond to help support the work of dismantling racism